hartnetl/the-hopefuls/README.md

 - **Spooky**

-    - Each button throughout the site has different spooky noises attached to them.
+    - Buttons throughout the site have spooky noises attached to them.

 ### Future features

 -   Delay option buttons from appearing until text has finished typing.
 -   Mute button for sounds.
+-   Option for users to skip type animation

 ## Technologies Used